Wildfire evacuees flood Lake Tahoe roads in rush to flee

 The fire destroyed multiple homes Sunday along Highway 50, one of the main routes to the lake’s south end.
 It also roared through the Sierra-at-Tahoe ski resort, demolishing some buildings but leaving the main buildings at the base intact.
 Crews used snow-making machines to douse the ground.

-There were reports of cabins burned in the unincorporated community of Echo Lake, where Tom Fashinell has operated Echo Chalet with his wife since 1984.
+Cabins burned near the unincorporated community of Echo Lake, where Tom Fashinell has operated Echo Chalet with his wife since 1984.
 The summer-only resort offers cabin rentals, but was ordered to close early for the season by the U.S. Forest Service due to ongoing wildfires.

 Fashinell said he was glued to the local TV news.
 “We’re watching to see whether the building survives,” he said.